-My inspection of the roof space was restricted to a head and shoulders inspection and was generally limited to the area immediately surrounding the access hatch only.
-My overall inspection was further restricted due to a high volume of stored items and insulation materials.
+My inspection of the roof space was restricted to a head and shoulders inspection and was generally limited to the area around the access hatch only.
+My overall inspection was further restricted due to high levels of insulation materials.
 These have not been disturbed.

-No sub-floor inspection was possible.
+No sub floor inspection was possible.